ayushchoukse1/pubnub/README.md

 **1. Pubnub Real-Time Publishing-**

-I have used Pubnub’s Java SDK to implement the service.
+I have used **Pubnub’s Java SDK** to implement the module.
 This is application publishes the real-time input stream of home automation that my app is receiving from an MQTT source.
 There are two kinds of streams that I am receiving for the scope of this demonstration.
 First stream has information about the lights installed and its state.
 A state of light can either be `Green` (Turned on) or `Red` (Turned off).
 I am displaying this information on under the lights tab.
 The second stream is data coming from thermostat which sends the current temperature in celsiusTemperature which is always an integer.
 ```
     Sample light data –
      {"client":"I.D.E.A.
 Lighting","command":"Lighting State","name":"Round Room SW","state":"Red"}